SumoLogic/sumologic-documentation/blog-service/2023-07-12-dashboards.md

     image_url: /img/release-notes/rss-orange.png
 ---

-Our new **Public Dashboards** feature enables enables you to share your dashboard with users who do not have a Sumo Logic account.
+Our new **Public Dashboards** feature enables you to share your dashboard with users who do not have a Sumo Logic account.
 You can share with the world, or fine tune with your security policies to restrict unauthenticated access from specific IP addresses.

 Check out our technical documentation [here](/docs/dashboards-new/share-dashboard-outside-org) to learn more about public dashboards.